luismond/tm2tb/README.md

-# tm2tb
+# tm2tb:

-tm2tb is a term/keyword/phrase extractor.
-It can extract terms from sentences, pairs of sentences and bilingual documents.
+tm2tb is a versatile term / keyword / ngram extractor.
+It can extract terms from single sentences, pairs of sentences and bilingual documents in different file formats.
+It leverages spaCy's part-of-speech tags and LaBSE sentence embeddings to extract relevant terms from sentences and to match terms in translated sentences and documents.

 ## Basic examples